-HBKU Continues Strategic Partnership With WISH 2024
+HBKU Continues Strategic Partnership with WISH 2024

 Date

-Doha, Qatar: Hamad Bin Khalifa University (HBKU) continued its long-standing collaboration with the World Innovation Summit for health (WISH), Qatar Foundation's global health initiative, serving as a Summit Partner and Steering Committee member at this year's edition held under the theme 'Humanising Health: Conflict, Equity, and Resilience,' where it presented research and expertise in biomedicine and healthcare to an international audience.
+(MENAFN- HBKU Media) Doha, November 17, 2024 - Hamad Bin Khalifa University (HBKU) continued its long-standing collaboration with the World Innovation Summit for Health (WISH), Qatar Foundation’s global health initiative, serving as a Summit Partner and Steering Committee Member at this year’s edition held under the theme ‘Humanizing Health: Conflict, Equity, and Resilience,’ where it presented research and expertise in biomedicine and healthcare to an international audience.

-Leveraging the combined expertise of its colleges and research institutes, the HBKU contributed to global knowledge exchanges in health policy, air quality, bioethics, genomics research and other critical fields.

-The university played key roles in several panel discussions and roundtables including the invite-only session,“Health Impacts of Air Quality in Urbanised Arid Regions - Towards Policy Options,” held in the presence of esteemed government figures and policymakers.

 Legal Disclaimer: